liuhw01/AMP-Net/README.md

 This is the source code for paper

-Adaptive multi-layer perceptual attention network for facial expression recognition
+Adaptive multilayer perceptual attention network for facial expression recognition
 ---

 ![The structure of the proposed method](https://github.com/liuhw01/AMP-Net/blob/main/checkpoint/proposed%20method.png)